CyprianESPI/wwang/README.md

 ## TODO

-### TODO - Must!
+### TODO - Must

-- Bigger barcode area + limit digits?
-- make print items list a set (no duplicates)
-- Add remove item from print page
-- move delete + print button below
+- Find reliable way to get the desired size on store labels
+- Add the possibility of defining name yourself

 ### TODO - Maybe?

+- Add Dbish link (store new names)

 - Improve scanner

+Note: API is pricy...
 - Use barcode db as API to display results within app, also remove search button
 - specific table for api results